-There has been a lot of discussion around the First Ever World-Wide Online Chamber Conference (#CPOC14) that was recently launched.
+There has been a lot of discussion around the First Ever World-Wide Online Chamber Conference.

 “Excellent idea folks, great information especially for those Chamber’s who are unlikely to be able to afford such talent coming to their Chamber’s specifically.
 Kudos folks.”
 Greg Durcocher, Cambridge Ontario Canada Chamber